dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 ```bash
 python3-opencv
 ```
-We are done adding all the necessary packages to run our Gradio app on Space.
+We are now done adding all installation files into our Space.

 #### Gradio app, checkpoint and sample images
 Next let's add the Gradio app, model checkpoint and some sample images.
 Let's add the `app.py` we had from the previous section using the same method we did for the installation files.
-`app.py` hosts the logic of your application.
-This is where the code for the Gradio interface resides.
+The `app.py` hosts the logic of your application and this is where the code for the Gradio app resides.
 Space will automatically run `app.py` upon startup.